NREL/hybrid-rl-mpc4clr/README.md

 # Requirements

-The following packages should also be installed in addition to the packages you installed with the setup.py file.
+The following packages should also be installed in addition to the packages you have installed with the setup.py file.

 - RLlib Ray